waltervh/BornAgain-website/content/documentation/tutorial-examples/reflectometry/beam-angular-divergence/index.md

 +++
-title = "Beam Angular Smearing" weight = 30
+title = "Beam Angular Spread"
+weight = 30
 +++

-### Beam Angualr Smearing in Specular Simulations
+### Beam Angualr Spread in Specular Simulations

-This example demonstrates beam angular divergence effects in reflectivity computations.
+This example demonstrates beam angular spread effects in reflectivity computations.
 It also offers a comparison with data generated using another well known code: GenX.
 Further information about reflectometry simulations can be found in the [Reflectometry Simulation Tutorial]({{% ref-tutorial "basic-simulation-tutorial/reflectometry" %}}).